moody/Waffle/README.md

 -- its own frame is hidden too. local visibility = child:GetVisibility()

+-- Returns true if this node's own visibility is "VISIBLE" or unset, in any case.
+Ignores -- an ancestor's visibility and whether the frame is actually shown. local isVisible = child:IsVisible()

 -- Sets this node's own key, for lookup via FindByKey(key).
 Pass nil to remove it.
 Unlike -- every other setter, never marks the tree dirty: FindByKey always searches live, there's -- nothing to recompute.